joncursi/cheddur-whitepaper/whitepaper.md

 order to drown out critical reviews and/or fake their popularity on the platform.
-3. The less familiar a user is with cryptocurrency, the exponentially more reliant they tend to be on the opinions (reviews) of others.
+3. The less familiar a user is with cryptocurrency, the exponentially more reliant they tend to be on the opinions of others.
-4. Generally speaking, the experts and innovators in the cryptocurrency space---those with the wisdom and experience to produce the highest-quality, most unbiased reviews---have not been properly incentivized to do so.
+4. Generally speaking, the experts and innovators in the cryptocurrency space---those with the wisdom and experience to produce the highest-quality reviews---have not been properly incentivized to do so.

 ## Conclusions